Search for My Tongue by Sujata Bhatt

-Though Bhatt depicts this situation in ways that express desperation to hold to that “mother tongue,” the final thoughts of the poem indicate her fears of “los[ing]” it are unfounded as it will always return to her—and even “grow” through the struggle—since the fundamental aspects of who she is are greater than the ulterior things she has had to learn.
-You can read the full poem here.
+Though Bhatt depicts this situation in ways that express desperation to hold to that “mother tongue,” the final thoughts of the poem indicate her fears of “los[ing]” it is unfounded as it will always return to her—and even “grow” through the struggle—since the fundamental aspects of who she is are greater than the ulterior things she has had to learn.
+All this is discussed in ‘Search for My Tongue.’

-Search for My Tongue Analysis
+Explore Search for My Tongue